 The PNC Carousel in Schenley Plaza, erected in 2006, is a Victorian-style carousel, built by American craftsmen and generously funded by the PNC Financial Services Group.
 The PNC Carousel is Schenley Plaza’s feature family attraction.
 Visitors of all ages and abilities can enjoy its lively colors and old-fashioned pipe organ music.

-Ride the carousel without tokens!
-You and your family can ride all season long with a Family Season Pass.
+The PNC Carousel opens for the 2015 season on April 11th.
+You and your family can ride the carousel without tokens all season with a Family Season Pass.
 Purchase your Family Season Pass (valid for two adults and up to four children at one time) by following the link below:

 Riding the carousel